British police arrest three over soldier's killing

 There have been questions over the role of the British security services in the months leading up to Rigby's killing after uncorroborated allegations intelligence officers tried to recruit one of the men suspected of killing the soldier.

-Police said a 31-year-old man was held at 4:30 p.m.
-ET on Friday on "suspicion of the commission, preparation or instigation of acts of terrorism".
+Police said a 31-year-old man was held at 2030 GMT on Friday on "suspicion of the commission, preparation or instigation of acts of terrorism".
 Police said the arrest was not linked to the soldier's murder.

 A source close to the investigation told Reuters earlier this week that both men suspected to have attacked the soldier were known to Britain's MI5 domestic security service.
 However, neither man was thought to pose a serious threat.